Battle of Tsushima: Conflict in the Far East

 On 8 February 1904, destroyers of the Imperial Japanese Navy launched a surprise attack on the Russian Far East Fleet anchored in Port Arthur; three ships – two battleships and a cruiser – were damaged in the attack.
 The Russo-Japanese war had thus begun.
 Japan's first objective was to secure its lines of communication and supply to the Asian mainland, enabling it to conduct a ground war in Manchuria.
-To achieve this, it was necessary to neutralize Russian naval power in the Far East.
+To achieve this, it was necessary to neutralise Russian naval power in the Far East.
 At first, the Russian naval forces remained inactive and did not engage the Japanese, who staged unopposed landings in Korea.
 The Russians were revitalised by the arrival of Admiral Stepan Makarov and were able to achieve some degree of success against the Japanese, but on 13 April Makarov's flagship, the battleship Petropavlovsk, struck a mine and sank; Makarov was among the dead.
-His successors failed to challenge the Japanese Navy, and the Russians were effectively bottled up in their base at Port Arthur.
+His successors failed to challenge the Japanese Navy, and the remaining six Russian battleships and five armoured cruisers were effectively bottled up in their base at Port Arthur.